JonDotsoy/flags/README.md

 ## Combined Short Flags

-Single-letter boolean flags can be combined for convenience, similar to common Unix tools:
+Single-letter boolean flags can be combined for convenience, similar to common Unix tools.
+You must call `.combineShortFlags()` on the parser to enable this feature:

 ```ts
 import { flags, flag } from "@jondotsoy/flags";